openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 ohos.permission.DISTRIBUTED_DATASYNC

-## Usage Instructions
+## Usage Guidelines

-API example code usage instructions:
+API example code usage guidelines:

 - If the first line of the example code has a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the example requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the example requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For the above example project and configuration template, please refer to [Cangjie Example Code Description](../../cj-development-intro.md#仓颉示例代码说明).
+For details on the example project and configuration template mentioned above, refer to [Cangjie Example Code Description](../../cj-development-intro.md#仓颉示例代码说明).

 ## func deleteRdbStore(UIAbilityContext, String)